 Living a walking-heavy lifestyle in Seattle has forced me to find the ultimate footwear options for all seasons, so I thought I’d share my favorite ones for winter!
-I’m going to tell you right now that a couple of the shoes listed below are repeats from my Favorite Autumn Shoes post, but with slight modifications they transition well into the coldest months AND show that the shoes are super versatile.
-I’ve added a few items to the list that are in heavy rotation for me during the winter and I seriously don’t think that I would have survived the last winter without one pair in particular (they were ESSENTIAL for my commute to / from work in the “snowstorm” that we experienced in Seattle last February).
+I’m going to admit that a couple of the shoes listed below are repeats from my Favorite Autumn Shoes post, but with slight modifications they transition well into the coldest months AND show that the shoes are versatile between seasons.
+I’ve also added a few items to the list that are in heavy rotation for me during the winter and I seriously don’t think that I would have survived the last winter without one pair in particular (they were ESSENTIAL for my commute to / from work in the “snowstorm” that we experienced in Seattle last February).

 All of these options are “investment” shoes for your closet that will last year after year with proper care.
 I’m personally trying to be more conscious with my purchases and limiting myself to buying only high quality items that I will get a ton of use out of and shoes are a major part of curating a versatile wardrobe (it’s amazing how merely swapping out your shoes can change the look of an entire outfit!).
 I wouldn’t recommend any shoes that I don’t already own and love… and these are the best!

-UGG Dakota Slippers — In the winter months, I can’t wait to slip into these cozy slippers as soon as I get home from work!
+This isn’t necessarily an “outdoor” shoe, but in the winter months I can’t wait to slip into these cozy slippers as soon as I get home from work!
 Please note that these slippers have a treaded sole on the bottom so they CAN be worn outside the house, but I certainly wouldn’t recommend doing that during inclement weather (or if you plan to wear them around the house and want to keep your floors clean).
 It looks like the Dakota style that I have (with the Pom Poms) is almost sold out and the only color available on their website is grey “Seal”, but you may still be able to find other colors / sizes on the internet with companies like Nordstrom, Zappos, Poshmark, etc. I love the classic Dakota style too, but I’m just a bit more of a bow or pom pom kinda girl. 😉

 I hope that you find this seasonal shoe roundup helpful… it’s taken me seven years of living in Seattle to figure it out – haha!
-Please let me know in the comments if you have any additional questions (in regards to sizing, any routine maintenance, etc.)!
+I also shared my favorite warm weather shoes for spring and summer here.
+Please let me know in the Comments section if you have any additional questions (in regards to sizing, any routine maintenance, etc.)!